Parenting makes us vulnerable. We expose parts of ourselves we never imagined we would – emotionally and in some cases, physically.

 My son, eight years old, out of frustration and embarrassment said, “Why does she have to do this?
 I love her mum.
 I do, but it’s embarrassing.”
 His pain rang in my ears and rattled around in my brain until it made its way to my heart.

-I asked the man who was running the bouncy castle to ask the supervisor inside the castle to guide my daughter out the tunnel.
+I asked the man who was running the bouncy castle to get the supervisor inside the castle to guide my daughter out the tunnel.

-I felt my face flush as I stole a glance at the mob of parents with their kids waiting in line watching.
+I felt my face flush as I stole an embarrassed glance at the mob of parents with their kids waiting in line, watching.

 A woman rushed over and whispered, “Don’t worry, nobody saw anything.”
 I was grateful.
 Though later I overheard my son telling my husband, “No, you couldn’t see mummy’s underwear.
 You could see her whole bum, but not her underwear.” hashtag… #ThongGoneWrong

 The incident is hilarious to me now.
-And now that my daughter is older, not only is she much easier to manage, I’m better able to deal with the upsetting or embarrassing mishaps that are par for the course for parents of children with special needs.
+And now that my daughter is older, not only is she much easier to manage, I’m better able to deal with the upsetting or embarrassing mishaps that are par for the course for parents of children with various challenges.
 Oh heck, for ALL parents.

-I guess the bottom (no bare bum pun intended) line is that all parents feel vulnerable—we judge and are judged.
+I guess the bottom line (bare bum pun intended) is that all parents feel vulnerable—we judge and are judged.
 We question our ability to parent.
 We make mistakes and sometimes we fall (and even bounce around a little).
 But when we do, we get back up, dust ourselves off, and live to moon innocent bystanders another day.